 Field Place Infant School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We ensure that consistent, effective safeguarding procedures are in place to support families, children and staff at school.
+We work closely with multi agencies and endeavour to support all families.
+We will keep the needs of the child at the centre of all our decision making.
 All concerns are passed through the members of staff who are trained as 'Designated Safeguarding Officers' in compliance with the 'sharing of information' guidance.

 Other members of staff are also trained to deal with concerns in the absence of the Designated Officer.

 If you have any serious concerns about your child or any pupil at Field Place Infant School, a designated officer will always be available to listen to your concerns and let you know the best person to contact for support.